 I enjoy working here at Dean Field, whilst beginning my teaching career, it’s amazing to work alongside supportive staff and also teachers who are passionate about their work!
 My Mum is the Nursery Manager at Beech Hill, she is a great role model and I love pinching her ideas!

-My name is Judith Burke and I am the Year 6 class teacher at Dean Field.
-My teaching career so far spans twenty years and I joined Dean Field in the Summer Term of 2018 when I became the Year 5 teacher of the children who are now in my Year 6 class.
+My name is Judith Burke and I am the Year 5 class teacher at Dean Field.
+My teaching career so far spans twenty years and I joined Dean Field in the Summer Term of 2018.

 The majority of my teaching has been in large Bradford primary schools but I have also spent time working in Calderdale, having taught English at the Halifax Academy for five and a half years.
 This was a wonderful experience and greatly enhanced my knowledge and skills to teach the Upper Key Stage Two curriculum to our older pupils.